Position-Sensing Graph Neural Networks: Proactively Learning Nodes Relative Positions: Related Work

-\item \textbf{References}: \begin{itemize} \item \textbf{Clarifying Model Architectures}: We have consulted the paper \textit{A Comprehensive Survey on Graph Neural Networks} carefully to clarify our model architectures. \item \textbf{Identity-Aware GNN}: We have carefully reviewed the paper \textit{Identity-Aware GNN} suggested by the esteemed reviewer.
-The work focuses on empowering different nodes with distinct representations instead of making GNNs position-aware.
-That is, the embeddings of two nodes learned by ID-GNNs do not preserve their distance information, whereas this information is retained with low distortion by P-GNNs. \item \textbf{Network Embeddings}: We have included the reviews of various network embedding methods, including DeepWalk, LINE, and node2vec.
+You~\etal~\cite{you2019position} also introduced the identity-aware GNN (ID-GNN) that can extend the expressing capability of GNNs beyond the 1-WL test.
+However, the work focuses on empowering different nodes with distinct representations instead of making GNNs position-aware.
+That is, the embeddings of two nodes learned by ID-GNNs do not preserve their distance information, whereas this information is retained with low distortion by P-GNNs.